-God selects His messengers.
+He selects His messengers.
 Paul is an apostle of Jesus Christ by the will of God (Col 1:1).
 He was made a minister of the church according to the stewardship from God bestowed on him (Col 1:25).

-God saves us: The Father rescued us from the domain of darkness (Col 1:13) and qualified us to share in the inheritance (Col 1:12).
+God is the Savior: The Father rescued us from the domain of darkness (Col 1:13) and qualified us to share in the inheritance (Col 1:12).
 God canceled out the certificate of debt, having nailed it to the cross (Col 2:14; cf. 2:12-13).
 God raised the believers from death when He raised Jesus from death (Col 2:12-13; 3:1).
 We must thank “God the Father” through Christ (Col 3:16-17; cf. 1:3, 12).

 God gives growth to the church (Col 2:19).
 He chose the believers (Col 3:12) and will open up a door for the word (Col 4:2).
 It was God’s will to make known to His saints what is the riches of the glory of this mystery among the Gentiles (Col 1:27-28).

 Not only did God reconcile humans to Himself through Christ’s death; He also reconciled the things in heaven to Himself through Christ:

 “By Him (Jesus) all things were created,

-both in the heavens and on earth,
+both in the heavens and on earth …

 all things have been created through Him and for Him”